KiraDisc/ENC4265portfolio/manual.md

 Always mod with patience.
 Modding is not just a means to an end—it’s a hobby in itself.
 If you run into problems, don’t panic.
 Take a break, ask for help, and remember that every experienced modder started out not knowing the difference between an ESP and an ESL.

 Thanks for reading—and happy modding!

+AI Statement: Chat GPT -4 was used for outlining and organizing.
+Microsoft Word Spellchecker was used for editing.